dschapman/dschapman-com/content/notes/Leverage Alfred Snippets to remember things for you.md

 ---
-title: 'Leverage Alfred Snippets to remember things for you'
+title: Leverage Alfred Snippets to remember things for you
 ---

 Tags: [[Tools]] [[Alfred]]